makersacademy/bowling-challenge/README.md

 # Bowling Challenge

+## How to use

+1. Clone this repo
+2. Run `npm install`
+3. Run `BowlingScoreApp.js` in the terminal with `node BowlingScoreApp.js`

+## How to run tests

+1. Run 'jest' in the terminal

+## How it works

+The user is asked for the score for the first frame and so on until the game ends when the user has entered the scores for 10 frames.
+Throughout the game is notified for any bonus scores and bonus games such as Strike, Spare, Perfect Game and Gutter Game.

+## Notes

 To check the scores are following the rules of bowling I use this tool: https://www.bowlinggenius.com/

 The rules of bowling can become complex when you start adding the bonuses and the 10th frame.